intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 since it is generated randomly ({{?QUIC=RFC9000, Section 5.1}}).
 However, if combined with another context that has user-identifying information such as the client IP address, the QUIC connection ID can become user-identifying information.

-Some information is innate to client user-agents, including includes details of implementation of protocols in hardware and software, and network location.
+Some information is innate to client user-agents, including details of implementation of protocols in hardware and software, and network location.
 This information can be used to construct user-identifying information, which is a process sometimes referred to as fingerprinting.
 Depending on the application and system constraints, users may not be able to prevent fingerprinting